gogleva/SecretSanta/README.md

 - signalp: weird Cmax scores -  check
 - signalp: separate check for invalid organism
 - signalp: separate check for invalid verison
+- export cluster environment: try to get rid of my_pa (done for signalp, requires testing)
+- Clean function imports (::) when they are necessary, when are not?
+- do not need TMHMM_parallel if it is so slow?
+- fix some ugly bits in the code ---> profiling again.
+Aim: not to be much slower that the wrapped tool
+- code profiling to speed-up wrappers

 TO DO (required minimum):